 Kantar Worldpanel reported that the disruption from Aldi and Lidl is still substantial as both are still opening up new stores, adding that over 63% of all households visited at least one of the two retailers in the most recent 12-week period.

 Looking at the wider picture, grocery inflation stands at 2.5% as of the last report and prices have consistently risen since late 2016, snapping a long period of deflation in prices since September 2014.
 According to Kantar Worldpanel, the products that are rising the fastest at present include butter, fresh lamb, fresh fish and fresh pork, while prices are deflating in only a ‘few markets’ like laundry detergents and ambient cooking sauces.

-how the UK retail sector is performing and the trading opportunities that come with it.
+Learn more about how the UK retail sector is performing and the trading opportunities that come with it.

 How have Tesco’s rivals performed: Sainsbury’s and Morrisons